Blueprint 1.0 Review

 Name: Acarbose

-Dosage: varies greatly, taken at the start of meals with high carbohydrates
+Dosage: varies greatly, infrequently taken at the start of meals with high carbohydrates

 Cost/day: $0-$1